obmarg/cynic/cynic-book/src/derives/query-fragments.md

 This particular query has no arguments so we provide the unit type `()` in place of actual arguments.

-This `Operation` can be converted into JSON using `serde`, sent to a server, and then then it's `decode_response` function can be used to decode the response itself.
+This `Operation` can be serialized into JSON using `serde`, sent to a server, and then then a `cynic::GraphQlResponse<AllFilmsQuery>` can be deserialized from the response.
 An example of this is in the [Quickstart][quickstart].

 ### Passing Arguments

 GraphQL allows a server to define arguments that a field can accept.
 Cynic provides support for passing in these arguments via its `arguments` attribute.

 Here, we define a query that fetches a film by a particular ID: